cycSergio/Gitlet/gitlet-design.md

 6. Field 6 `public static final File HEAD = join(GITLET_DIR, "HEAD");` <br>
 The HEAD pointer File.
-The content in this file is the sha1 value of the HEAD commit.
+The content in this file is the branch name of the currently active branch.
+For example, if now master is the active branch, then HEAD contains the String "master".

-7. Field 7 `public static final File master = join(GITLET_DIR, "master");` <br>
+7. Field 7 `public static final File BRANCH = join(GITLET_DIR, "Branch_heads");` <br>
-The master pointer File.
-The content in this file is the sha1 value of the HEAD commit.
+The branch directory.
+Branch objects will be placed there.Each branch object points to the most front commit in this branch.